Azure/azure-sdk-for-js/sdk/communication/communication-job-router/README.md

-# Azure Communication JobRouter client sdk for JavaScript
+# Azure Communication Job Router client sdk for JavaScript

-This package contains a JS SDK for Azure Communication Services for JobRouter.
+This package contains a JS SDK for Azure Communication Services for Job Router.

 ## Getting started